-Tracktion usually releases a new version of their excellent Waveform DAW every year.
-When they do so, they also release an older version of their DAW for free.
+Tracktion usually releases a new version of their excellent Waveform Free digital audio workstation every year.
+When they do so, they also release an older free version of their DAW software.

 Waveform Free 2022, is essentially Waveform V9 from a couple of years ago.

 It’s difficult to overhype how great this is.
 Waveform Free is a fully-fledged free DAW, that only a couple of years ago was Tracktion’s flagship product.
 We really wish more companies did this.

-Waveform Free is a very usable DAW, it’s workflow is quick, easy to use and intuitive, if not a little different from typical workstations.
+Waveform is one of the best free DAWs, it's workflow is quick, easy to use and intuitive, if not a little different from typical workstations.

-You get unlimited MIDI and audio tracks plus a heap of professional-grade processing, EQ and mixing effects.
+You get unlimited tracks, including audio & MIDI, plus a heap of professional-grade processing, EQ and mixing effects.
 It also has an effects rack where you can chain up plug-ins, and create complex connections between all the audio processors.

 On top of this, they allow you to use 3rd party plugins inside Tracktion Free.
-That means, you can go ahead and download some of the wicked free plugins, over on our best free vst plugins list & get access to more instruments for free!
+That means, you can go ahead and download some of the wicked free plugins, over on our best free vst plugins list & get access to more virtual instruments for free!

-Waveform 8 also introduced a number of new instruments & VST plugins, including a sampler and an FM synthesizer.
+Waveform 8 also introduced a number of new virtual instruments & VST plugins, including a sampler and an FM synthesizer.

 Waveform does a lot of cool stuff including, step sequencing, vocal comping, MIDI learning, track freezing time and pitch warping + it can sync to video.
-It also fully supports 3rd party VST plugin software, and instruments, + will run on Windows, MacOS and Linux.
+It also fully supports 3rd party VST plugin software, and virtual instruments, + will run on Windows, MacOS and Linux.

-When you get bored with the free version, Waveform Pro is a great, fully featured music making software.
+When you get bored with the free music production software, Waveform Pro is a great, fully featured music making software.